Marguerite-iOS/Marguerite/README.md

+#### The Marguerite app has been temporarily removed from the App Store while the department undergoes a technology upgrade.

 # Marguerite

 Marguerite is an iOS app that makes it easier for riders to use the free [Stanford Marguerite shuttle bus system](http://transportation.stanford.edu/marguerite/).
 Previous versions of the app are located [here](https://github.com/cardinaldevs/marguerite-ios).
 Built with Xcode 7.2